paulorobertovrc/api-rest-spring-boot-angular/README.md

 <li>Hibernate.</li>

 To run the application, you need to access the `/front` folder, execute the `npm run start` command and access `http://localhost:4200/`.
-It is also necessary to execute the `main` method from the `ApiApplication.java` class to start the backend server.
+It is also necessary to access the `/api` folder and execute `mvn spring-boot:run` to start the backend server, if you're not doing it through an IDE's interface.

 Tela principal / Main screen
 <img width="1440" alt="Main screen" src="https://user-images.githubusercontent.com/70707151/207307528-42fcfcfb-a5d0-4717-8832-fa6220ab1671.png">